architolk/retroclock/coding/README.md

 ### M3 Configuration mode

 In configuration mode, you will enter the configurion-select mode.
 The digits will show a submode.
 The left display will always be a letter, not a number.
 The dots will alternate.
 Using button 1 (B1) you can toggle between the submodes.
-Using button 2 (B2) will take you to the particular configuration submode.
+Using button 2 (B2) brings you back to normal operation.
+Using button 3 (B3) will take you to the particular configuration submode.
 In this particular configuration submode, the digits will show the current status.
 Using B3 you can toggle between these status.
 Using button 2 brings you back to normal operation and button 1 back to the configuration-select mode.

 Submodes: